SI-Encoding/amazon-clone-flask/README.md

 # Amazon-clone
 This is an web application done using React and Flask.

-## To setup the backend under server directory
+## To deploy the entire thing (via four integrated Docker containers):
+1. docker-compose-up

 ### How to install the needed dependencies